 Memorial Walks

-If you are fortunate enough to live in an area with easy access to green spaces, a stretch of beach, or a place that holds priceless memories, consider a walk that you repeat on special occasions or a picnic spot that you revisit for these events.
+If you are fortunate enough to live in an area with easy access to green spaces, a stretch of beach, or a place that holds priceless memories, consider a walk you repeat on special occasions or a picnic spot you revisit for these events.
+You could even turn the memorial walk into a fundraising event for an environmental cause your loved one was passionate about.

 A memorial plaque or bench are other great alternatives to balloon releases and sky lanterns, and they are a wonderful way to honor someone.
 It doesn’t need to cost the planet or your pocket.
 You can get creative with homemade ideas and natural materials.
 This will also be more sentimental than something purchased.